fityannugroho/wisely/README.md

 const text = 'Palestine will be free!
 Freedom is the right of ALL nations!';

-// Replace the whole text
+// Obscuring the whole text
 await wisely({ text });
 // Output: P@l3$t|n3 w!ll 83 fr33!
 Fr33d0m |$ t#3 r!6#t 0f @LL n4t|0n5!

-// Only replace the specified phrases await wisely({ text, phrases: ['palestine', 'free'] });
+// Only obscures the specified phrases await wisely({ text, phrases: ['palestine', 'free'] });
 // Output: P4l35t1n3 will be fr33!
 Freedom is the right of ALL nations!
 ```